Ew4n1011/infra/README.md

 * [Komga](https://komga.org) - a media server for your comics, mangas, BDs and magazines
 * [Lidarr](https://github.com/lidarr/Lidarr) - Music collection manager for Usenet and BitTorrent users
 * [Minecraft Server](https://www.minecraft.net) - Server edition of the popular building and exploring game
+* [MyMediaForAlexa](https://www.mymediaalexa.com) - Lets you stream your music collection to your alexa device
 * [Nextcloud](https://nextcloud.com) - A self-hosted Dropbox alternative
 * [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - Scan, index and archive all your physical documents
 * [Portainer](https://portainer.io) - For managing Docker and running custom images